miminame-daisuki/nhentai-scraper/README.md

 ## Features

+- Downloads from [Favorites on nhentai][6] or a user-given list of gallery ids/searches/tags/artists/groups/parodies...
+- Galleries can be saved either as folders (directly viewed by Finder) or cbz archives (viewed on servers):
+  - By saving as folders,
-- Automatically sets thumbnail and tags to folder for each gallery.
+    - Thumbnail and tags are automatically set to folder for each gallery.
-- Combines downloaded images into a single PDF file.
+    - Images are combined into a single PDF file for easier viewing.
-- Downloads from a user-given list of gallery ids or searches/tags/artists/groups/parodies...
-- Can also download from [Favorites on nhentai](https://nhentai.net/favorites/).
+  - By saving as cbz archives,
+    - Galleries may be viewed on servers such as [LANraragi][4] and [Kavita][5]
 - Prevents downloads from user-defined blacklists.
-- Skips already-downloaded galleries.
+- Skips over already-downloaded galleries.
-- Can also skip over galleries with the same title.
+- Supports skipping over galleries with the same title.
-- Supports running while computer is in sleep.
+- Supports running while computer is in sleep with lid closed.

 ## Installation